TheZipCreator/SimpleOptions/readme.md

 # Usage

+First import with

+`import zip.simpleoptions;`

-In your main() function, create a SimpleOptions object with the following arguments:
+Then, inn your main() function, create a SimpleOptions object with the following arguments:

 `new SimpleOptions(args, inputs, flags)`